 “Fury said to a Mouse, that it met in the house, ‘Let us both go to law: I will prosecute you.’”

 Let us travel to the future, briefly.
-After the civil RICO and contempt of court trials, Donziger will appeal the second (US v Donziger, 21-2486, 2nd Cir) on the incorrect grounds that the court’s appointment of a private prosecutor violated Article II, §2’s Appointments clause.
+After the civil RICO and contempt of court trials, Donziger will appeal the second (US v Donziger, 21-2486, 2nd Cir 2021) on the insufficient grounds that the court’s appointment of a private prosecutor violated Article II, §2’s Appointments clause.

 On November 12, 2021, the DOJ will take the curiously lawless step of filing an amicus brief to argue against a criminal appeal.